stats4sd/Sampling-Decision-Assistant/README.md

 ### ngx-image-viewer
 Currently only installed to show images from roadmap.
 Can remove alongside font awesome if not required in future.
 (font awesome loaded from index.html with files in assets/js/fontawesome)

+### viewing inline templates
+Some components are defined in a single .ts file.
+If editing, to view the html with proper markup try an extension such as https://github.com/Microsoft/typescript-lit-html-plugin for vscode